qwe2820435o2/SceneGuide/Docker/Project containerization transformation (4).md

 Followed by the mirror operation instructions, such as the RUN instruction.

 Each time a RUN instruction is executed, a new layer is added to the image and submitted

+Finally, there is the CMD command to specify the operation command when running the container.